 Currencies are not considered to be an asset class because there is no premium they are currently paying for just holding them.
 Investors own assets in order to exchange them for another currency in the future.
 Additionally, by trying to get a better exchange rate and making some profits in the local currency they used.

-Despite having a long-term risk exposure, currency is not an asset because they do not provide any gains to the holder of the funds.
+Despite having a long-term risk exposure, the currency is not an asset because they do not provide any gains to the holder of the funds.
 It also has no intrinsic value by itself.
 Thus, currency cannot be considered an asset.

 Is it legal to own Bitcoin?